acollign/netrunner-wiki/Event-hooks.md

 This is a list of event hooks that can be found in the code, taken from uses in `cards`.

 ### Actions
-Events related to click actions taken on corp or runner's turn.
+Events related to click actions taken on Corp or Runner's turn.

 #### Corp
     :corp-click-credit